NemesisX1/flutter-starter-architecture/README.md

 At the root of the app, you will see the [locator.dart](lib/locator.dart) file where I registered an instance of each service and viewmodel in order to use them efficiently in the whole app.
 You will also find the [routes.dart](lib/routes.dart) where the named routes of the app are stored in the AppRouter class.

-> ### Future
+> ### Future 💥

-I will create new branches to add more base project with various kind of scalable architecture
+I will create new branches to add more base project with various kind of scalable architecture.

 > ### Getting Started with Flutter